 Are red peppers healthier for you than green peppers?

-It’s obvious why when you think about it: Red peppers stay on the vine longer, so they have a longer period to develop the vitamins, minerals, antioxidants, and – in the case of hot peppers – capsaicin, that add to the healthiness of the fruit.
+It’s obvious why when you think about it: Red peppers stay on the vine longer, so they have a longer period to develop the vitamins, minerals, antioxidants, and – as mentioned in the case of hot peppers – capsaicin, that add to the healthiness of the fruit.

 That’s partly to do with taste and partly to do with profit.
 Most people tend to prefer the brighter bite and crispness of the green pepper.
 It tends to be more versatile in the kitchen, from salads and sandwiches to stir-fry and stuffed.
 Green chilies, too, tend to be the milder option of the two, as long as you’re talking the same chili type.
 So more people buy green peppers – whether sweet or hot.

 So whether you’re considering the green or red bell, jalapeño, or something more extreme, consider these differences carefully.
 If you want a sweeter flavor with a bigger health benefit, go red pepper.
-If you prefer your peppers to be at their optimal crispness with a more bitter, grassier flavor then go green pepper.
+If you prefer your peppers to be at their optimal crispness with a bitter, grassier flavor, then go green pepper.
 And if you’re talking about two chilies from the same vine, that red one will likely give you a bigger kick too.